bootlin/snagboot/docs/snagflash.md

    The altsetting and path of a file to download to the board.
 This should match the value specified in dfu\_alt\_info in U-Boot.
 This flag can be passed multiple times, to specify multiple files to download.
+ * `--dfu-keep`
+   An optional argument to avoid detaching DFU mode after download and keep the mode active

 Example:
 ```bash